 Jacqueline Nunes joined Nature United in 2015 to amplify our powerful mission and approach through collaborative storytelling.
 She led the effort to re-envision our organization as Nature United to reflect how we work to unite nature and people, nature and economy, and partners across all sectors.
-She also co-developed new guidelines for communicating with and about Indigenous partners based on respect, consent, authenticity and reciprocity.
-These guidelines underpin all communications at Nature United.
+She also co-developed new guidelines for communicating with and about Indigenous partners based on respect, consent, authenticity, and reciprocity.

-Before joining Nature United, Jacqueline led fundraising communications for WWF-Canada, where she worked with conservation scientists to translate their hard work on the ground into compelling narratives, which generated the organization’s largest and most transformative donations.
-A highlight was joining an six-week research expedition to Grise Fjord on Ellesmere Island to tag narwhal, led by the Fisheries and Oceans Canada and guided by Inuk hunters.
+Before joining Nature United, Jacqueline led fundraising communications for WWF-Canada, where her work generated the organization’s largest and most transformative donations.
+A highlight was joining a six-week research expedition to Grise Fjord on Ellesmere Island to tag narwhal, led by Fisheries and Oceans Canada and guided by Inuk hunters.

 Prior to joining the environmental sector, Jacqueline was an award-winning editor and reporter, working at Chatelaine, Maclean’s and the National Post.
 Jacqueline holds a degree in journalism from Ryerson University and a master’s degree from York University in protected-area networks and transboundary conservation.